 It can also be used for current cities who want to make smarter choices, as well as university and corporate campuses.

-ICT products often need to be custom-built for each deployment as every city is vastly different.
-But every city has one thing in common, people!
-Because Tomo at its core is based on people management, we've eliminated this restriction, which means quicker deployment, greater flexibility and more control over technology decisions.
+ICT solutions often need to be custom-built for each deployment as every city is vastly different.
+Most of our competitors in this space are large technology companies looking to create concept cities to display their technology.
+And they take this approach to ICT as well, or they forget about ICT altogether. @Assist Tomo is the first ICT product to build around the most important city resource, the people!
+Because Tomo is based on people management, we've eliminated the restriction of requiring a custom-built solution, which means quicker deployment, greater flexibility and more control over technology decisions.

 @Assist Tomo helps city departments manage traffic congestion, the smart grid, plan for weather-based events, handle emergency services, etc. It also helps city planners compile department data to make smarter decisions for the growth and prosperity of the city.
 Features include communication, real time alerts, data handling and reporting, analytics and predictive analytics, and payments.
 Once connected to a city, Tomo's easy API allows for further integrations to meet each city's specific needs.Learn More